syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ## Group summary

-Group summary values are calculated based on records in the group.
+Group summary values are calculated based on the records within each group.
 The summary information will be displayed at the bottom of each group.
 You can view the group summary row by expanding the corresponding group header.
-The data grid adds any number of group summary row.
+The data grid allows for the addition of any number of group summary rows.

-Add group summary rows in the data grid by adding the [DataGridSummaryRow]() to [SfDataGrid.GroupSummaryRows]() collection.
+To add group summary rows in the data grid, you can add the [DataGridSummaryRow]() objects to the [SfDataGrid.GroupSummaryRows]() collection.

 ### Displaying summary in the row

-The summary information can be displayed in the row by setting the [DataGridSummaryRow.ShowSummaryInRow]() to `true` and by defining summary columns.
-You have to define the [DataGridSummaryRow.Title]() based on the [DataGridSummaryRow.Name]() property to format summary columns value in a row.
+Summary information can be displayed in the entire row by setting the [DataGridSummaryRow.ShowSummaryInRow]() property to `true` and defining summary columns.
+The [DataGridSummaryRow.Title]() property needs to be defined based on the [DataGridSummaryRow.Name]() property in order to format the values of the summary columns in a row.

-Refer to [Formatting Summary](#formatting-summary) section to know more about how to format summary.
+Please refer to the [Formatting Summary](#formatting-summary)  section to learn more about how to format the summary.

 {% tabs %}